BM32ESRF/laueimproc/README.rst

 If you have a GPU, please install CUDA or ROC then follow the `PyTorch installation guide <https://pytorch.org/>`_.
 Without CUDA or ROC, ``laueimproc`` is not able to use the GPU (CPU only).

-It is preferable to install laueimproc in a virtual environment.
-Please refer to the `pyenv installation guide <https://github.com/pyenv/pyenv>`_.
-It is possible to use ``python3-venv`` as well.

 Installation of the lastest version
 -----------------------------------